 Vocational training

 We educate and train children to become employable young people with real work prospects, to support both themselves and their families.
-Often the best route is training at a local vocational college.
+Often, the best route is training at a local vocational college.
+Our Vocational Scholarship Fund helps cover these training costs.

 How does it work?

-Children with lower academic ability are encouraged to branch straight into vocational training after their primary education (around age 14).
-After two years they are then ready (around age 16) to go into work and start earning money.
+Children with lower academic abilities are encouraged to transition directly into vocational training after completing their primary education (around age 14).
+After two years, they are then ready (around age 16) to go into work and start earning money.

 How can I help?

-Please click here to support the work at Child of Hope...
+Please click below to support the work at Child of Hope...